Chit Estella: Journalism career

 Estella was studying journalism at the University of the Philippines during the beginnings of the Martial Law era.
-In her sophomore year she began writing for the school newspaper, the Philippine Collegian.
+In her sophomore year, she began writing for the school newspaper, the Philippine Collegian.
 The paper was previously ordered to be discontinued upon the declaration of martial law, but the university population persisted to have it revived.
 In 1974, the Philippine Collegian was re-established.
 It covered social happenings in the repressive government under Martial Law, and had a staff with strong editorial stances.
 Estella wrote for the newspaper's current events section, and investigated events that exposed government suppression of truth, corruption, and human rights abuses.
 In 1975 she also worked at Liwayway Press in Santa Cruz, Manila, where she covered news events.
 In her senior year, Estella was elected president of the UP Journalism Club.

 She wrote for several underground resistance press, such as the Balita ng Malayang Pilipinas (BMP), Taliba ng Bayan, and the Liberation, disguised under the nom de guerre "Ka Sandy".
 Along with other college writers, she would skip classes to pursue assignments for these publications.
-Her work in the press became significant channels of information to the Filipino public, who were hungry for independent opinion and real, objective news.
+Her work in the press became significant sources for the Filipino public who were looking for independent opinion and real, objective news.

 After she graduated in 1979, it became difficult to find employment in Marcos crony-controlled publications.
 With her background of press coverage concerning human rights, protests and social action, she was continually rejected.
 She later wrote articles for anti-dictatorship groups, such as the National Secretariat for Social Action (NASSA) of the Catholic Bishops' Conference of the Philippines (CBCP).
 She was almost arrested on one occasion in 1982.
 Estella became a reporter for the Manila Evening Post and Tempo, before she joined Ang Pahayagang Malaya, an independent newspaper where she covered news at the Malacañan.

 She became managing editor of the Manila Times in the mid-1990s, and became editor-in-chief of Pinoy Times in 1999, a tabloid in Filipino notable for its criticisms of then President Joseph Estrada.
 A libel suit filed by Estrada against the Manila Times forced the paper to issue a front-page apology, which led Estella and fellow editors Booma Cruz, Joel Gaborni, and Ed Lingao to resign in protest.

 She also wrote for Mr. & Ms. and the Philippine Daily Inquirer, and helped establish the Philippine Center for Investigative Journalism (PCIJ) and Vera Files.
 She also edited the Philippine Journalism Review, a publication for the Center for Media Freedom and Responsibility.
 In 2001, she returned to her alma mater UP Diliman to teach at the College of Mass Communication.

 Death

-On May 13, 2011, a passenger bus crashed into a taxi she was riding along Commonwealth Avenue in Quezon City, which caused her sudden death.
+On May 13, 2011, two passenger buses crashed into a taxi she was riding along Commonwealth Avenue in Quezon City, which caused her sudden death.
+Her remains were subsequently cremated and interred at the San Agustin Church in Manila.

+In 2024, the drivers of the two buses that collided with Estella's taxi were convicted of homicide over her death and sentenced to two years' imprisonment.